How To Recover From Infidelity

 Many people who are in the same spot as you come to see me and say, "This wasn't supposed to happen to me!" and "This is the most painful experience ever!"
 I know it is, hang in there, you can get through this...

-I want to reassure you: you CAN get through this, this doesn't mean your marriage is over and that your spouse doesn't love you.
+I want to reassure you: you CAN get through this, this doesn't mean your marriage is over and that your partner doesn't love you.

-You might want to kick your spouse out and tell the whole world what a jerk you're married to.
+You might want to kick your partner out and tell the whole world what a jerk you're married to.
 I understand this impulse, but please don't do that.